 In Writing Workshop we are working on Unit 2, Opinion Writing.
 Students will learn to write a thesis statement and give examples with supporting evidence to write an essay.

-Our fourth grade students are given an opportunity to eat a snack sent from home each day to help provide for their nutritional needs and to succumb the mid-morning hungers that occur before lunch.
+Our fourth-grade students are given an opportunity to eat a snack sent from home each day to help provide for their nutritional needs and to succumb the mid-morning hunger that occurs before lunch.

-Yet, there are students attending your child's class who suffers from a possible life threatening allergy to peanut products i.e. peanut butter, peanut oil, etc., we ask your cooperation by not sending any snacks with your child containing peanut products.
+Yet, there are students attending your child's class who suffers from a possible life-threatening allergy to peanut/tree nut products i.e. peanut butter, peanut oil, etc., we ask your cooperation by not sending any snacks with your child containing peanut or tree nut products.